When people start exploring superannuation structures, the conversation often begins with one statement: “I want to use my super to buy property.”

 Lease commercial property to a related business (if compliant)

 For many investors, this level of flexibility is attractive.
 Property feels tangible, familiar, and understandable.
-However, the ability to buy property inside super does not automatically mean it is the most appropriate strategy.
+However, the ability to buy property inside super does not automatically mean it is the most appropriate strategy, especially when you compare property versus shares as retirement investments in terms of diversification, liquidity, and income.

 The Reality of SMSF Property Investment